breuerfelix/breuerfelix.github.io/_posts/18-04-24-Nginx-Server-Blocks.md

 ## Reverse Proxy for large File-Transfer

-I struggled alot when using a reverse proxy for large file transfers for example when setting up a cloud (like [NextCloud](https://nextcloud.com)) behind a reverse proxy.
+I struggled a lot when using a reverse proxy for large file transfers, for example when setting up a cloud (like [NextCloud](https://nextcloud.com)) behind a reverse proxy.
-These are my recommended settings which caused the least problems.
+These are my recommended settings, which caused the least problems.

 ```nginx
 server {